crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_DISCUSSION.md

 > "The strengthening effect from announcement day (0.21%) to the intermediate window (0.35%) is consistent with gradual information diffusion.
 While large-cap stocks react quickly (or even reverse, -0.28% VW intermediate), small-cap stocks continue to incorporate the macro implications over weeks, creating the largest spreads in the intermediate window."

 **3. Comparison to Literature:**

+**Use papers from "Thesis Lit Review Sources" folder to make comparisons like:**
-- Lucca & Moench (2015): Pre-FOMC drift in market-wide returns
-- Your contribution: Cross-sectional patterns (CNN H-L) persist AFTER announcement
+- Lucca & Moench (2015): Pre-FOMC drift in market-wide returns → Your contribution: Cross-sectional patterns (CNN H-L) persist AFTER announcement

-- Tan et al. (2023): Anomalies unchanged on FOMC days
-- Your contribution: CNN patterns STRONGER on FOMC days (especially weeks after)
+- Tan et al. (2023): Anomalies unchanged on FOMC days → Your contribution: CNN patterns STRONGER on FOMC days (especially weeks after)

+- Hong & Stein (1999): Gradual information diffusion
+  → Your results: Effects BUILD over time (0.21% → 0.35%)

+**Also compare to papers in the "Thesis Lit Review Sources" folder that relate to:**
+- Event studies around macro news (any FOMC, Fed, monetary policy papers)
+- Technical analysis or price patterns (any chart-based prediction papers)
+- Limited attention and behavioral biases (any attention, under-reaction papers)
+- Small-cap vs large-cap anomalies (any size effect papers)
+- Machine learning in asset pricing (any ML/AI finance papers)
+- Gradual information diffusion (any slow information processing papers)
+- Retail vs institutional trading (any investor composition papers)

+**For each relevant paper you find in the folder:**
+1. Note what they found
+2. Explain how your results align OR differ
+3. Use their findings to support or contextualize yours
+4. Cite them properly in text

+**Example:**
+> "Our finding that small-cap stocks exhibit stronger CNN predictability aligns with [Author et al., Year]'s evidence that size-related anomalies persist due to limited arbitrage.
+Similarly, [Other Author, Year] documents that retail-dominated stocks show delayed responses to information, consistent with our intermediate-window results where effects strengthen over weeks."

+**The more papers you cite appropriately, the stronger your Discussion!**

 ---